 The Sin Barreras Board commissioned an independent evaluation of former clients to assess the long-term impact of its services and solicit feedback on perceived strengths and weakness from the perspective of the "consumer."
-Fifty former clients, from the full range of clients served, were interviewed under conditions of complete anonymity in September and October 2021.
-Findings demonstrate that Sin Barreras services are almost universally appreciated and have had profoundly positive effects on clients in multiple arenas of life, including economic, self-worth, family, and social impact areas.
-Criticisms were remarkably few and suggestions for improvement were minor.
-Most suggestions centered around issues that would require more staff so that Sin Barreras could respond more quickly, serve more clients, provide more services, and publicize itself better.
-Conclusions show universally high client appreciation of Sin Barreras staff and greatly improved sense of self-worth brought about by each of the services provided by Sin Barreras.
+Fifty former clients from the full range of clients served were interviewed under conditions of complete anonymity in September and October 2021.

+- Findings demonstrate that Sin Barreras services are almost universally appreciated and have had profoundly positive effects on clients in multiple arenas of life, including economic, self-worth, family, and social impact areas.
+Most suggestions centered around issues that would require more staff so that Sin Barreras could respond more quickly, serve more clients, provide more services, and publicize itself better. - Conclusions show universally high client appreciation of Sin Barreras staff and greatly improved sense of self-worth brought about by each of the services provided by Sin Barreras.
 The highest overall impact was reported by clients who were helped to obtain Citizenship, and the ratings of benefits from the DACA recipients and the participants in the Leadership course were nearly as high.
 The changes made possible by DACA were particularly varied, extensive, and profound.
 Impacts in other program areas are also documented.

-One overarching theme that emerged was how many respondents felt less alone and more connected to the local Latino community because of their connection to Sin Barreras, and that they felt more secure in their new country because they have a place to go to ask any questions that arise.
+One overarching theme was how many respondents felt less alone and more connected to the local Latino community because of their connection to Sin Barreras, and that they felt more secure in their new country because they have a place to go to ask questions.
 In the evaluators' opinion, these results demonstrate clearly that Sin Barreras plays a fundamental and essential role in the Latino community, thereby strengthening the social fabric of the wider community.
-The only significant Recommendation is that Sin Barreras should continue to provide its services largely as it has done up to now.